-Anne Parmenter begins her 18th season as the head field hockey coach at Trinity College in 2018, after guiding the Bantams to a 12-6 record and to both the NESCAC Finals and the NCAA Division III Quarterfinals last fall.
+Anne Parmenter begins her 19th season as the head field hockey coach at Trinity College in 2019, after guiding the Bantams to a 12-5 record and a NESCAC Semifinals appearance last fall.
+Trinity qualified for the NESCAC Championship Tournament for the 13th year in a row under Parmenter's watch and finished 2018 as the No. 13-ranked field hockey team in the nation.
+Parmenter mentored 2018 NESCAC Offensive Player of the Year Chandler Solimine to NESCAC Offensive Player of the Year, after helping Trinity's all-time, leading scorer Kelcie Finn earn National Field Hockey Coaches Association (NFHCA) Division III National Player of the Year honors in both 2016 and 2017.
+In 2018, the Bantams posted a 12-6 record and made runs in both the NESCAC Finals and the NCAA Division III Quarterfinals.
 Trinity qualified for the NESCAC Championship Tournament for the 12th year in a row under Parmenter's watch and finished 2017 as the No. 11-ranked field hockey team in the nation.
-She helped Trinity's all-time, leading scorer Kelcie Finn earn National Field Hockey Coaches Association (NFHCA) Division III National Player of the Year honors in both 2016 and 2017.
-The NESCAC and NFHCA Regional Coach of the Year in 2014, Parmenter is 156-111 in 17 seasons at Trinity and 269-196-7 in 31 years of coaching field hockey at Connecticut College and with the Bantams.
+Parmenter was inducted into the NFHCA Hall of Fame in 2019, joining Robin Sheppard to make Trinity College the only school with two coaches in the NFHCA Hall of Fame.
+The NESCAC and NFHCA Regional Coach of the Year in 2014, Parmenter is 168-116 in 18 seasons at Trinity and 281-201-7 in 32 years of coaching field hockey at Connecticut College and with the Bantams.

 Parmenter ranked 49th among all NCAA field hockey coaches, 25th among active NCAA field hockey coaches, and 12th among active Division III field hockey coaches in wins in the most recent record book, and has taken Trinity to 13 NESCAC Tournaments and four NCAA Tourneys since 2000.
 In 2009, Parmenter guided the Bantams to a 13-1 regular season, and an appearance in the NESCAC Finals which Trinity hosted on Robin L. Sheppard Field as the top seed in the conference tournament.
 Trinity won NCAA contests in 2008, 2009 and 2016 and made the NCAA Quarterfinals in 2009 and last fall with a win against No. 6-ranked Salisbury in the second round.
 Parmenter also served as an assistant women’s lacrosse coach for 13 seasons and was promoted to full professor of physical education in the summer of 2017.
 She was the College's interim SWA for the fall semester of 2017 and has been its director of physical education since the fall of 2017.